The Neglected Error: False Negatives and the Case for Validating Eliminations: Eliminations based on common-sense information have not been sufficiently studied

+Similarly, \cite{BestGardner2022} reported that in one test item designed to be a class characteristic elimination, 29 out of 67 participants (43\%) failed to exclude, suggesting uncertainty or disagreement about class-level features.
+Additional evidence of this challenge comes from comparisons involving polygonal rifling, where consistent classification has proven difficult (see \cite{Hocherman2003}).
+Ongoing work is examining when and how disagreements about class characteristics appear in CTS proficiency test results.
+One striking example comes from CTS 23-5261, in which 80 examiners who described their eliminations cited class-level differences, while 56 stated that the class characteristics were the same but individual characteristics differed—revealing substantial disagreement over the basic classification of the marks.
+It is important to have an empirically determined measure of error for eliminations based on class characteristics.

+We might be tempted to think that in these situations, the examiner should be allowed to make eliminations based on class characteristics since these are ``easy cases''.
+Because we do not have a standardized well-defined measure of how easy or difficult a case is, a case that might seem easy to one person might be complex to another.
+This is a \textbf{slippery slope} because even if there are in fact ``easy cases'', and we allow common sense to be used in deciding those, more and more complex cases could be considered easy, and this could lead to errors.

-In the cases in which exclusions seem self-evident, the expert should focus on presenting the ``raw'' pattern information rather than offering their interpretation.
-This allows the recipients to rely on their own understanding of the evidence to form their own sense of uncertainty.
-However, when the expert believes their interpretation adds value beyond simply presenting the raw data—such as when expertise is necessary to interpret the evidence—there should be data available to quantify the value of the expert’s opinion, such as providing a false positive rate.
+However, in the cases in which eliminations seem self-evident, the expert should focus on presenting the ``raw'' pattern information rather than offering their interpretation.
+This allows the trier of fact to rely on their own understanding of the evidence to form their own sense of uncertainty.
+However, when the expert believes their interpretation adds value beyond simply presenting the raw data—such as when expertise is necessary to interpret the evidence—there should be data available to quantify the value of the expert’s opinion.

-This raises a related issue, though it is beyond the scope of the current paper (as briefly mentioned regarding ``easy cases''): How does one assess the relevance of available validation testing, such as comparisons from black box studies, to the specific case at hand?
-For instance, it may be important to select validation comparisons that match the ``difficulty'' of the case in question.
-(This issue is described in \citep{kafadar2019latent}, \citep{cuellar2024methodological} and \citep{swofford2021method}.)
-In other words, even a correctly executed black box study, if it is conducted on ``easy cases'', may not be applicable to ``difficult cases''.